All eggs sold in NSW (except as noted below) must be individually stamped with the producer's unique identifier, usually a number or code.

 For consumers, the egg packaging provides relevant information about where the eggs come from and identifies which production method was used in producing the eggs such as cage, barn-laid, free-range and/or organic.
 The egg stamping code may be used in addition to other marketing or branding that consumers may see on eggs.

-To assist small egg operators with the costs associated with stamping, the Food Authority provides them with a one-off free hand stamp with a pre-assigned, 6-digit code consisting of 3 letters followed by 3 numbers (eg. NSW123).
+To assist small egg operators with the costs associated with stamping, the Food Authority provides them with a one-off free hand stamp with a pre-assigned code consisting of the letters ‘NSW’ followed by a 3 or 4 digit number (e.g. NSW1234).
 The stamp kit also includes 1 one-off pack of 5 ink refills.

 Small egg farms need to 'notify' the Food Authority with your business details and food activities.
 You can notify online, free of charge at www.foodnotify.nsw.gov.au .